A Former Nxivm Cult Member Explains How She Recruited Thousands

 Refinery29: Your memoir opens with a branding ceremony that you refer to as the “beginning of the end” of your Nxivm experience.
 Why did you start there?

-A lot of your experiences do seem pretty bonkers — you entered into a master/slave relationship [with senior member Lauren Salzman], providing naked photos of yourself as a form of collateral.
+A lot of your experiences do seem pretty extreme — you entered into a master/slave relationship [with senior member Lauren Salzman], providing naked photos of yourself as a form of collateral.

 "Hey, I get it.
 If this hadn’t happened to me, I would have been the first to say, “What an idiot.
 Why didn’t she just leave?”
 The answer is that indoctrination is incredibly powerful.
 If you look at the branding ritual as an example, they convince you that you are triumphing over your own weakness.
 One of the things that can be helpful in terms of an explanation is to look at the ways in which cults are similar to abusive relationships.
 Nobody seeks out an abusive partner, but so many people stay in these relationships longer than they should — they make excuses, they ignore red flags, and they allow themselves to be emotionally manipulated."